Ziyadelbanna/Pintos-1/README.md

 # Pintos - project 1 [![Build Status](https://travis-ci.com/ziyadelbanna/Pintos-1.svg?branch=master)](https://travis-ci.com/ziyadelbanna/Pintos-1)

+> Dont use this repository for your coursework.

 The project is quoted from; refer to the next url for more information about project 1

 [Pintos-threads](http://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html#SEC15)